 Maine and New Hampshire: The states jointly operate an inshore bottom trawl survey in the spring and fall that is designed to catch groundfish, but regularly encounters Atlantic herring.
-In 2020, the survey reported Atlantic herring observations in the fall survey only.
-The spring survey was cancelled due to the COVID-19 pandemic.
-Atlantic herring catch was similar to the previous year for the fall survey.
-In the 2020 fall survey, Atlantic herring were caught in 10 of the 123 tows, and a maximum of 558 were caught in one tow.
+In 2019, herring catch was lower than in previous years in the spring survey but higher than in previous years for the fall survey.
+In the spring survey, herring were caught in 111 out of the 120 tows, and a maximum number of 31,759 were caught in one tow.
+In the fall survey, Atlantic herring were caught in 65 of the 99 tows, and a maximum of 13,009 were caught in one tow.

 Maine Department of Marine Resources also conducts commercial portside catch sampling.
-In 2020, 25 sampling events occurred, covering purse seine, mid-water trawl, and small-mesh bottom trawl trips.
-The number of sampling events was a decline from 2019 levels (50) which represents the reduced effort of the fishery due to decreased sub-ACLs.
+In 2019, 50 sampling events occurred, covering purse seine, mid-water trawl, and small-mesh bottom trawl trips.
+The number of sampling events was a decline from 2018 levels (71).

 New Hampshire Fish and Game Department also conducts a juvenile finfish seine survey in the Great Bay, its tributaries, and other coastal harbors.
-In 2020, 393 Atlantic herring were observed during the months of June.
+In 2019, 467 Atlantic herring were observed during the months of June, July, August, and October.